Deer Island (New Brunswick): History of Religion

 A government investigation of the state of the Fundy fisheries in 1851 further noted "the Sons of Temperance had greatly improved conditions of these [Deer] Islanders".
 In 1874, the International Organisation of Good Templars abstinence fraternal order held its annual meeting in Lords Cove, Deer Island.

-In 1848, an article was published in the Christian Visitor noting the failure of Christian missions to establish any church at all on Deer Island, which was rebutted by islanders who countered that they were largely living as Campbellites and simply lacked formal services.
-On Sept 13 1850, Lord's Cove became the first Churches of Christ congregation in New Brunswick.
 As of 1876, a second Church of Christ was planted at Bar Island Harbour, with Free Will Baptist and short-lived Methodist churches elsewhere on the island.
+The Free Will Baptist Church had a quarrel with the Orange Order which denounced its puritanical prohibition on alcohol and tobacco, which led an unwelcoming environment that kept out Orangemen and Freemasons for over a century.

-There were 800 members of the Churches of Christ, 646 Baptists, 74 Anglicans, 111 Methodist, 9 Catholics and 6 Adventists, as well as 15 professing no religion.
+As of 1876, there were 800 members of the Churches of Christ, 646 Baptists, 74 Anglicans, 111 Methodist, 9 Catholics and 6 Adventists, as well as 15 professing no religion.
 From 1874-1906, the Methodist church attempted to plant a seed of Arminian doctrine making repeated efforts to build a congregation on Deer Island, but never succeeded.

 In 1984, a Masonic Lodge Abnaki #55 was chartered on the island following the efforts of Frank Langley.

 Myer Lord lived in Northern Harbour, with his wife Eunice, and claimed to be a faith healer by right of being the seventh son of a seventh son.

+In 1962, local churches jointly opened the Bayview Children's Camp which continues to operate.

 A financial endowment by Gerald Simpson of Fairhaven has allowed Acadia University to offer annual lectures on religion through their divinity college since 1979.

-History of smuggling
+History of Smuggling

 "Maine law is constantly evaded....[a] sailor has only to step into a boat and give it a shove or two across the narrow stream that separates the United States from Deer Island...and return before he is missed".